Pope ends Africa tour with mosque visit in besieged Muslim enclave

 Thousands of Muslims lined the roads of PK5 to get a glimpse of the pontiff, and a group of young Muslims in cars and motorbikes ventured out of the enclave, following the pope's motorcade as it headed to the national stadium.

-There, Francis was greeted by believers who packed into its 20,000 seats or onto the football pitch, dancing and singing.
+There, Francis was greeted by believers who packed into its 20,000 seats or onto the soccer pitch, dancing and singing.

 After celebrating a final Mass before the cheering crowd, the pope took a lap around the stadium in the back of a modified Toyota pick-up before heading to the airport and flying back to Rome.